M.U.S.T. Make Urine Samples Trustworthy.

 We want the powers that be in Government, the NHS, in all those initiatives that are seeking to improve the service to accept the need and then develop a protocol for the collection of urine specimens ….
 So that we, the patients, can have the confidence that when we are asked to provide a specimen, we can in the safe knowledge that we will receive right-first-time diagnosis and appropriate treatment.

-When it is launched ( watch the Whats New space) Go to MUST.com for further information and to sign the petition.
+When it is launched ( watch the Whats New space) Click here for further information and to sign the petition.
 We need 100,000 to get things going which will include a debate at the highest level of Government and the Department of Health.